 Graduates of the Health Information Technology Program can embark on careers with hospitals, healthcare IT vendors, government agencies, the insurance industry and more.
 Opportunities in the field, including managing, analyzing and coding medical information, are expected to grow through the year 2017.
 In 2011, the mean hourly wage for medical records and health information technicians in Florida was $16.81 per hour.

-All applicants must submit to a criminal background check and be free of offenses that could disqualify them from working in a healthcare environment (Florida Statute 456.0635).
-Applicants with criminal background issues may not be accepted into the program.
 Before requesting and paying for background check services, applicants with concerns should email the health professions career program advisor or call 407.404.6196.

 Students are encouraged to visit a counselor or academic advisor for assistance with course selection, sequencing and scheduling.
 Financial assistance and scholarship opportunities are available.
 All services are free and available at each Seminole State campus.
 For more information, review the Seminole State College Online Catalog.